More people and goods are travelling by sea than ever before. The impact on the marine environment is enormous.

 Shipwrecks and lost shipping containers threaten our coasts.
 Meanwhile, the cruise ship industry has grown rapidly in recent years.
 And air pollution from all kinds of ships is a serious problem around many harbours.

-KIMO lobbies for laws to improve maritime safety, reduce risks and increase the protection for coastal communities when accidents happen.
+KIMO lobbies for laws to improve maritime safety, reduce risks and pollution and increase the protection for coastal communities when accidents happen.